 Cambridge Sport: in Fenner's Hands

-Cambridge Sport in Fenner's Hands is written by Nigel Fenner and structured as a walking tour across Cambridge, this first edition comprises 315 pages, 150 images, and 800 references and was published on 1st May 2023.
+Cambridge Sport in Fenner's Hands was written and self-published by Nigel Fenner being structured as a walking tour across Cambridge.
+The first edition was published on 1st May 2023 and comprises 315 pages, 150 images, and 800 references.

 SPECIAL OFFER: buy the book and join a Cambridge Sports Tour - for FREE.
 For the range of tours available, click here.